 Educational institutions, school districts, student organizations, and private schools.

-This section explains the application of Washington's business and occupation (B&O), retail sales, and use taxes to educational institutions, school districts, student organizations, and private schools.
+(1) Introduction.
+This rule explains the application of Washington's business and occupation (B&O), retail sales, and use taxes to educational institutions, school districts, student organizations, and private schools.
 It also gives tax reporting information to persons operating nursery schools, preschools, or providing child care.
-Educational institutions which are institutions of the state of Washington should also refer to WAC 458-20-189

 (i) Institutions which are established, operated, and governed by this state or its political subdivisions under Title 28A (Common school provisions), 28B (Higher education), or 28C (Vocational education) RCW.